W0ffel/projectfibula_vpn_script/README.md

 If you don't want to be asked for your sudo password everytime.
 Add this to your sudoers file:
 <user> ALL=(ALL) NOPASSWD: /usr/bin/nordvpn

+If done right it should be a 1 click solution through steam